 Step 3.
-Make your salt dough – One a cup of flour, half a cup of salt and half a cup of water.
-I then added some of the left over sand from the bucket to give the dough more of a beach feel.
+Make your salt dough.
+How to make Salt Dough – One a cup of flour, half a cup of salt and half a cup of water combine these all together and mix.
+I then added some of the leftover sand from the bucket to give the dough more of a beach feel.
 Then knead the mixture together until you have a dough.

 Step 4.
-Roll out your salt dough about a cm thick and using a cookie cutter cut your dough into shapes.
+Roll out your salt dough out to about a cm thick and using a cookie cutter cut your dough into shapes.

 Step 5.
 If you want them to hang make a hole in the top or if they are for the fridge, gently push the magnet into the back so half of the magnet is still sticking out.

 Step 6.
 Add your shells and anything else that you have collected to your salt dough.
 To add to the keepsake I wrote the beach name and the year we went.
 I did this with a cocktail stick doing little dots next to each other in the shape of the words then gently pushing the dots together to form the letters alternatively you could use letter stamps or just wait for it to dry and write on your salt dough keepsake with a sharpie.

 Step 7.
 Let your salt dough air dry, we left ours over night.

 Step 8.
 I then went over them all with Mod Podge to seal them and give them a nice glazed look.
 Then leave them to dry.

 Some of my posts contain affiliated links to products where I may receive a small fee if these products are bought.

 The fridge magnet salt dough beach shells, I found didn’t hold very well so I added a small bit of super glue then put the magnet back in the hole.
 For the hanging ones, I tied together with the craft ribbon.

 Step 9.
 Hang up and enjoy.